binettexyz/discord-gruvbox/README.md

 [![The Motherboard](https://discordapp.com/api/guilds/589404444534243352/embed.png?style=banner2)](https://discord.gg/ssdp3sN)

 # Duvbox
-This is a theme, based on the [Vim theme](https://github.com/morhetz/gruvbox), named Gruvbox.
+Duvbox, a portmanteau of "discord" and "gruvbox", is a theme, based on the [Vim theme](https://github.com/morhetz/gruvbox), named Gruvbox.

 ## Installation
 Use the relevant installation guides for your modding platform.